 - The real world is less synthetic than a single sine wave.
 Exciting all the frequencies makes a random test a more realistic representation of what occurs in the real world.

 - A random test can be created to represent multiple environments under which the DUT may be used in the “real-world”

 - A random test can be accelerated to create a test representative of a longer field life than may be practically run in a lab

 - A DUT may have multiple resonances.
 Sine testing can only test one resonance at a time and cannot test the interactions of multiple resonances.
 By exciting all resonances at the same time, random vibration gets a glimpse of the interaction between these multiple resonances.

 When Should I Use Random Testing?

 Vibration test engineers should use random vibration testing when:

 - Looking to test a product for “real-life” vibrations

 - Looking to see how a product will respond to multiple resonances being excited at the same time

 Testing a product to failure.
 Bringing the product to failure using a sine-track-and-dwell at one frequency ignores how vibrations at other frequencies affect the failure rate.
 Random vibration testing will result in a faster failure mode since all frequencies in the test profile are tested simultaneously.

 As the innovator in vibration control, Vibration Research wants to help your company run more efficient and effective vibration tests.
-Click below to download VR’s Random test guide.
+Fill out the form below to download VR’s Random test guide.